verbb/events/docs/developers/events.md

 ```

-## Purchased Ticket related events
+## Purchased Ticket Related Events

-### The `beforeSavePurchasedTicket` event
+### The `beforeSavePurchasedTicket` Event

-Plugins can get notified before a purchased ticket is saved.
+The event that is triggered before a purchased ticket is saved.
 Event handlers can prevent the purchased ticket from getting saved by setting `$event->isValid` to false.

 ```php
 use craft\events\ModelEvent;